 Aside from the views, there is not much else at the viewpoint.
 During the day, there are a few vendors selling snacks and drinks, but once the sun sets the place empties quickly.
 If you find yourself visiting the Karon Viewpoint around midday, there is a gazebo that provides a bit of welcome shade from the heat.

-Open daily, the Karon Viewpoint is about a ten-minute drive to both the Kata and Nai Harn neighbourhoods, passing elephant camps, reggae bars and a few restaurants with a view along the way.
+Open daily, the Karon Viewpoint is about a ten-minute drive to both the Kata and Nai Harn neighborhoods, passing elephant camps, reggae bars, and a few restaurants with a view along the way.